keelancook/notebook/about.md

 ![Commonplace Banner Image](https://i.imgur.com/BzZOtqw.png)

 You have stumbled into the little corner of the internet where I do my public thinking.
 By trade, I'm an evangelical missiologist and theologian.
-My family and I live in Houston where I serve [a network of roughly 340 Baptist churches](https://ubahouston.org) here in the city as a missions strategist.
+My family and I live in Wake Forest, NC where I serve as the director for the [Center for Great Commission Studies](https://thecgcs.org) at [Southeastern Baptist Theological Seminary](https://sebts.edu).
+Prior to this, my family lived in Houston, TX, where I served [a network of roughly 340 Baptist churches](https://ubahouston.org) in the city as a missions strategist.
 I'm also on faculty as an instructor of North American missiology for [Southeastern Baptist Theological Seminary](https://sebts.edu).

 Primarily, the notes in this commonplace book will deal with topics of theology and ministry.
 By thinking in public, instead of keeping these notes closed up, I hope my thoughts here will benefit others.
 And perhaps, these thoughts will be sharpened as well.